avg —

 Instructions

 I prepare the ingredients.
-Condensed milk can be replaced with a 1:1 mix of regular milk and heavy cream — the milk-foam formation works similarly.
-Other nuts (hazelnuts, almonds, peanuts, pine nuts) and other berries or dried fruits substitute freely.
+The baked milk can be replaced with an equal mix of regular milk and heavy cream.
+Any nuts (hazelnuts, almonds, peanuts, pine nuts) and any berries or dried fruit will work for the filling.

-After about 15 minutes, I pull the pan out and lift the formed milk skin with a wide spatula or skimmer.
+After about 15 minutes I take the pan out of the oven and lift the skin that has formed with a wide spatula or skimmer — a thin skin should come away in one piece without falling apart.

-While the foams form, I toast the walnuts in a dry frying pan until hot — toasting makes them more brittle and aromatic.
+I heat the walnuts in a frying pan until hot — this makes them more brittle and tasty.
+This is another "secret" of authentic Guryevskaya kasha.

 Tips